Revisiting Neuron Coverage for DNN Testing: A Layer-Wise and Distribution-Aware Criterion: Design of NeuraL Coverage

 \textbf{Measuring Activation in Continuous Space.}~Neuron outputs are continuous floating-point numbers.
-Instead of discretizing their continuous outputs, we directly measure them in the continuous space.
+Instead of discretizing continuous neuron outputs, or distances between neuron output traces, \tool\ directly measures neuron outputs in the continuous space.
 We start with the case of one neuron.

-We randomly select one neuron from a pretrained ResNet50 and plot its output distribution in \F~\hyperref[fig:diverse]{4(a)} using all images in its training dataset.
+We randomly select one neuron from a pre-trained ResNet50 and plot its output distribution in \F~\hyperref[fig:diverse]{4(a)} using all images in its training dataset.
 The x-axis denotes the output value and the y-axis denotes the ratio of involved inputs.
-Consistent with \F~\ref{fig:visual}, output values converge to a certain point (zero in this case). \nac\ directly measures how divergent (i.e., the activation) the neuron output is in its continuous form by calculating the following variance:
+Consistent with \F~\ref{fig:visual}, output values converge to a certain point (zero in this case). \tool\ directly measures how divergent (i.e., how active) the neuron output is in its continuous form by calculating the following variance:

-where $n$ is the output of a neuron.
+where $o$ is the output of a neuron $n$.
 Overall, variance is widely-adopted for characterizing the divergence of a collection of samples. \E~\ref{equ:var} increases when output values spread along the x-axis.
 In contrast, if most outputs are zero, the variance will decrease, as in \F~\hyperref[fig:diverse]{4(b)}.
 Variance serves as an important descriptor of neuron output distributions.
 A test suite is regarded as comprehensive if it results in a high variance.
 Similarly, input mutations can be launched towards the direction that increases variance.
-Comparing with previous criteria, we require no discretization, thus taking all distinct neuron outputs into account (in response to \ding{172}).
-In addition, \E~\ref{equ:var} does not ship with hyper-parameters (respond to \ding{179}).
+Compared with previous criteria, we require no discretization, thus taking all distinct neuron outputs into account (in response to \CircleOne).
+In addition, \E~\ref{equ:var} does not ship with hyper-parameters (respond to \CircleEight).
+It's worth noting that variance is non-monotonic.
+That is, its value may decrease given new inputs.
+To alleviate this problem, we only update it when its value increases (i.e., $\Delta\sigma_n^2 = \max(0, \Delta\sigma_n^2)$).
+Generally, a stable variance, which stays constantly or tends to decrease, indicates that the behaviors are (nearly) fully explored.

-\textbf{Characterizing Neuron Entanglement.}~As noted in \S~\ref{sec:dnn}, neurons in a layer are entangled and jointly process input features.
+\textbf{Characterizing Neuron Correlation.}~As noted in \S~\ref{sec:dnn}, neurons in a layer are entangled and jointly process input features.
 As empirically assessed in \F~\ref{fig:visual}, neurons manifest distinct correlations under different tasks and for inputs of different classes.
-For example, in \F~\hyperref[fig:visual]{1(c)}, one neuron is positively (e.g., class ``1'') or negatively (e.g., class ``9'') correlated with the other neuron.
+For example, in \F~\hyperref[fig:visual]{1(c)}, neuron $n_1$ is positively (e.g., class ``1'') or negatively (e.g., class ``9'') correlated with neuron $n_2$.